Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 The entrance is €2.5 (free in winter).

-The monastery is open daily from 8 am to 1.30 pm and from 4 pm to 7 pm.
+The monastery is open daily from 8 am to 1.30 pm and 4 pm to 7 pm.

 Location: Piso Moni Preveli